HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 In 2021, 29% of websites were assessed as having good CWV for mobile users.
 This was a significant step up from 2020, representing a 5 percentage point increase.
-However, the progress in 2022 was an even bigger leap forward, now with 39% of websites having good CWV on mobile, representing a further 10 point increase!
+However, the progress in 2022 was an even bigger leap forward, now with 39% of websites having good CWV on mobile—representing a further 10 point increase!

 44% of websites have good CWV on desktop.
 While this is better than mobile, the rate of improvement for desktop experiences is not as rapid as mobile, so the gap is closing.